luk3yx/miniirc_discord/README.md

 You can install `miniirc_discord` with `pip`.
 On Linux-based systems, you would do `sudo pip3 install miniirc_discord`.
-Version numbers should follow SemVer since 0.4.0 and are no longer in sync with `miniirc` until `miniirc_discord` becomes more stable.
+Version numbers should follow SemVer since 0.4.0 and are no longer in sync with `miniirc`.

-### Manual installation

-To install `miniirc_discord` manually, you can usually place it in the same directory as your other `.py` files or in a package directory.

-You will need to install the following dependencies (normally with `pip3`):
- - `discord.py`
- - `miniirc`

 ## Getting a bot token